bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/ioana.deaconu/index.md

 ### Week 19 - 25 May

+#### Project Case Design
+- Designed and built a physical case for the project to house all hardware components neatly and securely.

+#### Software Development
+- Implemented the following:
+  - Connection to Wi-Fi for network communication.
+  - Score and selected difficulty transmission to the server at the end of each game session.
+  - New scoring formula that factors in reaction time and input accuracy to generate a final performance score.
+- Cleaned up and restructured the code to make it easier to read and understand.

+#### Server Logic (`server.py`)
+- Initialized a Flask web server to serve both the HTML frontend and an API endpoint (`/data`) for live updates.
+- Implemented a background UDP listener thread that:
+  - Listens for score data over port 5000.
+  - Decodes incoming messages and timestamps them.
+  - Appends each score to an in-memory list.
+- Dynamically serves real-time JSON data to the frontend (`/data`) for:
+  - The 20 most recent scores.
+  - A leaderboard (top 10 scores).
+- Added real-time notifications on the webpage:
+  - Displays a pop-up when a new score is received.
+  - Triggers a celebration pop-up (with confetti effect) when a new top score is achieved.
+- Integrated a score trend chart that shows performance over time and a pie chart that shows the distribution of plays across difficulties.
+- Enhanced UI with:
+  - Card-style layout.
+  - Color-coded difficulties.
+  - Medals for the top 3 scores.
+  - Total number of games played.
+  - Difficulty filter.

 ## Hardware

 The project uses the **Raspberry Pi Pico 2W** as the main microcontroller, powered via USB and programmed using a **Raspberry Pi Debug Probe** over the SWD interface.
 Key hardware components include: